 Motivated by such developments, we consider the family of number field extensions that are generated by the torsion in elliptic curves defined over $\Q$.
 To be specific, given an elliptic curve $E_{/\Q}$, and a prime $p$, we let $E[p]$ denote the $p$-torsion subgroup of $E(\bar{\Q})$.
 Let $K=\Q(E[p])$ be the field generated by $E[p]$, defined to be the fixed field of the residual representation on $E[p]\simeq \F_p\oplus \F_p$.
+The extension $K/\Q$ in general is a nonabelian extension that contains $\Q(\mu_p)$.
 Let $\op{Cl}_K$ be the class group of $K$.
 Note that $G=\op{Gal}(K/\Q)$ acts on $\op{Cl}_K$ and thus on the mod-$p$ class group $\op{Cl}_K/p\op{Cl}_K$.
 We study Galois stable quotients of the $\op{Cl}_K/p\op{Cl}_K$ that are isomorphic to $E[p]$ as a $G$-module.
-More specifically, we study the following related questions. \begin{enumerate} \item Let $p$ be a fixed odd prime.
+In some sense, such investigations generalize the study of the $p$-rank of the class group of $\Q(\mu_p)$.
+To be precise, we study the following related questions. \begin{enumerate} \item Let $p$ be a fixed odd prime.
 As $E$ varies over all elliptic curves defined over $\Q$, how often is $\op{Hom}_{G}\left(\op{Cl}_K/p\op{Cl}_K, E[p]\right)$ non-vanishing? \item Let $E_{/\Q}$ be a fixed elliptic curve.
 As $p$ varies over all primes, how does the dimension of $\op{Hom}_{G}\left(\op{Cl}_K/p\op{Cl}_K, E[p]\right)$ vary? \end{enumerate} In the context of the first question above, we order elliptic curves $E_{/\Q}$ according to \emph{height}.
-Our results rely on heuristics for the statistical behavior of Tate-Shafarevich groups of elliptic curves.
+We shall assume throughout that the $p$-primary part of the Tate-Shafarevich group is finite.
+Our results also rely on heuristics for the statistical behavior of Tate-Shafarevich groups of elliptic curves.